CAMP OVERVIEW

 Frequently Asked & Question

-This programme is designed for professionals, managers, entrepreneurs, and anyone between 18 and 45 who wants to understand artificial intelligence well enough to make better decisions in their career and organisation.
+This programme is designed for professionals, managers, and entrepreneurs aged 25 and above who want to understand artificial intelligence well enough to make better decisions in their career and organisation.
 No technical background is required.
 The programme is conceptual and applied, not a coding course.

-You will stay in a comfortable, centrally located Shanghai hotel for 6 nights.
-Rooms are shared twin — two separate beds, one roommate from the programme cohort.
-The hotel is chosen specifically for its proximity to programme venues and the city’s key areas.
+You will stay in a comfortable, centrally located hotel in Shanghai for 6 nights.
+Rooms are shared twin, two separate beds, one roommate from the programme cohort.
+The hotel is chosen for its proximity to programme venues and the city's key areas.

 Pay Little.
 Experience More!